 Most people don’t realise how much money they spend on work/school lunches each week.
 By preparing lunch the night before or weekly and freezing them until they are needed, you can cut down on expensive convenience foods and use your lunch hour to relax instead of waiting in a busy queue to buy something.

-See our Testimonials page for thousands of reviews by people we’ve helped out of debt.
+See our Debt advice reviews page for thousands of reviews by people we’ve helped out of debt.

 - Write a Shopping List

 Before going to the supermarket, check your fridge, freezer and cupboards, then write a list of what you need.
 If you stick to your list, you’re less likely to buy things you don’t need on impulse.
 Also, don’t go shopping when you’re hungry as you’re likely to buy more than you would usually!

 Fast food and pre-prepared meals are overpriced and usually not very good for you.
 Save money and eat healthier by preparing your own meals at home.
 For a quick and easy main meal, why not try a stir fry with rice noodles and for a lighter option, blend some vegetables together with some stock to make a quick and simple soup.